1474 Highway 55 East,

 RMDs - Required Minimum Distributions and what they can Really Mean to Your Retirement Savings and your Taxes.

-If you're nearing age 70 1/2, or you've just passed it, congratulations!
+If you're nearing age 72, congratulations!
 After you've spent a lifetime tucking money into your individual retirement account or 401(k) to grow tax-free, the government is about to make you give it its due with a required minimum distribution.
 Simply put, a RMD is a way of making you withdraw money from your IRA or 401(k), whether you want to or not, so Uncle Sam can finally tax you on it.

 How Required Minimum Distributions Work